 - Remove enough panels from the unit to gain access to the coil. - Protect all electrical devices such as motors and controllers from any over spray. - 3.
-Straighten any bent coil fins with a fin comb. - Mix the detergent with water according to the manufacturer's instructions.
-If desired, heat the solution BUT DO NOT EXCEED 150°F maximum to improve its cleansing capability.
+Straighten any bent coil fins with a fin comb.

 Hazardous Pressures!

 Failure to follow safety precautions below could result in coil bursting, which could result in death or serious injury.
 Coils contain refrigerant under pressure.
 When cleaning coils, maintain coil cleaning solution temperature under 150°F to avoid excessive pressure in the coil.